THE W: AQUATICS

 SWIM CLUB

-The W Swim Club’ provides a high-quality fall/winter/spring swimming program.
-The program is for the competitive swimmer and for the child who is just beginning to be a part of a swim team.
+The W Swim Club provides a high-quality fall/winter/spring swimming program.
+The program is for the competitive swimmer and the child new to a swim team.
 Please contact Anne Duncan at anne.duncan@wartburg.edu with questions.

-Requirements: Participants must be at least 6 years old at the start of the session, have completed Level 2 of the American Red Cross Learn-to-Swim program, and be able to swim one length of The W pool without stopping, using the front crawl in one direction and back crawl to return.
-Utilizing private lessons or upper-level swim lessons until your swimmer is ready will help your swimmer be a stronger swimmer.
+Requirements: Participants must be at least 6 years old at the start of the session, have completed Level 2 of the American Red Cross Learn-to-Swim program, and be able to swim one lap of The W pool without stopping, using the front crawl in one direction and back crawl to return.

 Evaluations: If you aren’t sure what level is best for your swimmer, join the team for the first practice of each month for an evaluation with the coaches.